 |Dilution on earnings||n/a||(0.03||)|

 (a) The tax impact of each line item was calculated using

 (b) Electric utility margin (operating revenues less resource costs) increased for the first quarter and was impacted primarily by the following:

 - General rate increase in

-(f) Depreciation and amortization increased from additions to utility plant.
+(e) Depreciation and amortization increased due to additions to utility plant.